 After informally surveying several middle-aged men who take baths, I’ve found that men seem unable to enjoy a bath for the sole purpose of relaxation.
 Instead, the men I spoke to had utilitarian explanations for why they take baths.
-Their reasons range from cold water acclimation to hoping for sex in the tub.

 Why Men Take Baths?

 While it was easy to find men who take baths, it was nearly impossible to find any—except one adorable 15 year old!—who admitted to a regular bathing practice.
 Of the four men I interviewed, I heard nothing of bath bombs or Epsom salts or bubbles from any of them.
 However, there was plenty of complaining about what they wanted from a bath versus what they actually got.